 Emily Drazan Chapman counsels companies with respect to the federal securities laws, corporate governance matters, and responding to activist shareholder campaigns.
 Prior to joining Morgan Lewis, Emily was an attorney-adviser with the US Securities and Exchange Commission (SEC) in the Division of Corporation Finance where she reviewed transactional filings under the Securities Act of 1933 and periodic reports and proxy statements under the Securities Exchange Act of 1934.
-She is admitted in New York only, and her practice is supervised by DC Bar members.

 Emily also served in the SEC’s Division of Corporation Finance’s Office of Small Business Policy, where she provided interpretative guidance on exemptions to SEC registration and reviewed applications for bad actor waivers.